 Exceptions.
 There is no additional tax on distributions made after the date you are disabled, reach age 65, or die.”

-So, if you use the money for qualified medical expenses, it’s never taxed.
+So if you use the money for qualified medical expenses, it’s never taxed.
 If you use it for other purposes during retirement, you only have to pay the same type of taxes you would on an IRA withdrawal.

 Over the years, the federal government sometimes has changed longstanding rules related to retirement savings and income, disrupting the financial plans of retirees who were counting on these rules to remain unchanged.

-If the law shifted so that seniors with HSAs no longer could withdraw money penalty-free for nonmedical expenses, it would make the HSA considerably less valuable as a retirement account.
+If the law shifts so that seniors with HSAs no longer could withdraw money penalty-free for nonmedical expenses, it would make the HSA considerably less valuable as a retirement account.
 So, consider yourself forewarned.